.

 All participants must be able to:

-- Kneel, sit or, get low enough to the ground to comfortably carry out excavation activities for 2 to 5 hours per day.
+• Kneel, sit, or get low enough to the ground to carry out excavation activities comfortably for 2 to 5 hours per day.

-- Traverse over rough, uneven terrain (often wet and slippery), low-lying walls, and steep slopes with no handrails while on the excavation sites.
+• Traverse over rough, uneven terrain (often wet and slippery), low-lying walls, and steep slopes with no handrails while on the excavation sites.

-- Tolerate occasionally dusty conditions while working, which, combined with a breeze, can sometimes be uncomfortable for contact lens wearers.
+• Tolerate occasionally dusty conditions while working, which, combined with a breeze, can sometimes be uncomfortable for contact lens wearers.
 Wearing glasses may be more comfortable.

-- Follow verbal and/or visual instructions independently or with the assistance of a companion.
+• Follow verbal and/or visual instructions independently or with the assistance of a companion.

-- Take an active role in one’s own safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
-Always comply with project staff instructions and recommended safety measures.
+• Take an active role in one’s safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
+Comply with project staff instructions and recommended safety measures at all times.

-- Get along with a variety of people from different backgrounds, often in close proximity, for the duration of the team.
+• Be able to get along with a variety of people from different backgrounds, often in close proximity, for the duration of the team.

-- Be comfortable being surrounded by a language and/or culture that is not your own.
+• Be comfortable being surrounded by a language and/or culture that is not your own.

 Health and Safety